Enet4/vcs-classic-hid/vcs-classic-hid/README.md

-As defined by the aforementioned license, authors and contributors to `vcs-classic-hid` and/or associated programs cannot be held liable for any damage which may occur from the use of this software.
+As defined by the aforementioned license, authors and contributors to `vcs-classic-hid` and/or associated programs cannot be held liable for any damage which may occur from direct or indirect use of this software.